khoaguin/theduykhoa/content/e2ee-part1-why.md

 ## 📌 TL;DR

-End-to-end encryption isn't just about keeping secrets from a hacker / eavesdropper — it's about building systems where users don't have to trust anyone but themselves, including the service provider who offers the communication service (i.e. the server).
+End-to-end encryption isn't just about keeping secrets from attackers — it's about building systems where users don't have to trust anyone but themselves, including the service provider (i.e., the server).

-In this series, we'll build a simple E2E encrypted communication system that is **post-quantum secure** based on the <a href="https://github.com/signalapp/libsignal" target="_blank" rel="noopener noreferrer">libsignal</a>
+In this series, we'll build a simple E2E encrypted communication system that is **post-quantum secure** using **Rust** and the <a href="https://github.com/signalapp/libsignal" target="_blank" rel="noopener noreferrer">libsignal</a>
-library from the Signal team using **Rust**.
+library from the Signal team.

 **In Part 1 (this post), we'll cover:**
 - 🎯 **Why** E2E encryption matters (security vs privacy vs trust)
-- 🔐 **What** the Signal Protocol offers (and its limitations)
+- 🔐 **What** the Signal Protocol offers
-- 🏗️ **How** the protocol works conceptually (key exchange, encryption layers)
+- 🏗️ **How** Post-quantum secure key exchange (PQXDH) works
-- 🧠 Theory behind PQXDH and post-quantum cryptography
+- 🧠 Theory behind post-quantum cryptography

 **By the end of this 3-part series, you'll have implemented:**
 - ✅ Post-quantum secure key exchange (PQXDH)
 - ✅ End-to-end encrypted file sharing
-- ✅ A working demo that encrypts and decrypts images
+- ✅ A working demo that encrypts and decrypts a file, e.g. an image

 *Code coming in parts 2 and 3!*